How much data do I need?

 How much data does the average person use?

-According to a recent study by Ericsson Mobility Report, the average person in the UK uses around 11GB of data per month.
+According to a recent study by Three, the average person in the UK uses around 19GB of data per month.
+This is a 53% increase from two years ago, where the average usage was 11GB.

 At an increasing rate, people are using their phones more often compared to their computers.